osilab-kaist/smac_exp/README.md

 * Paperwithcodes : [https://paperswithcode.com/paper/the-starcraft-multi-agent-challenges-learning](https://paperswithcode.com/paper/the-starcraft-multi-agent-challenges-learning)

 ## ✍️ Notice
 PyMARL is [WhiRL](http://whirl.cs.ox.ac.uk)'s framework for deep multi-agent reinforcement learning with PyTorch.
-Also, SMAC is [WhiRL](https://github.com/oxwhirl/smac)'s environment for research in the field of collaborative multi-agent reinforcement learning (MARL) based on Blizzard's StarCraft II RTS game.
+SMAC is [WhiRL](https://github.com/oxwhirl/smac)'s environment for research in the field of collaborative multi-agent reinforcement learning (MARL) based on Blizzard's StarCraft II RTS game.
 We work on based on these.
 [SMAC+](https://github.com/osilab-kaist/smac_plus) provides its environment and exceutes training and testing RL algorithms based on PyMARL with both SMAC and SMAC+.

 ## 🆚 SMAC vs SMAC+